epfl-ada/ada-2023-project-goodgradeplease2023/README.md

 ## Abstract:

-The goal of this project is to analyze how various genres of video games were affected differently and to study the correlation between the interest in different video game genres and the severity of lockdown during COVID-19.
-This will be achieved by analyzing the language used in different Wikipedia pages for each game, as well as examining mobility data in each country to estimate the severity of lockdown.
+During the COVID-19 lockdown, people had to find other ways to keep occupied, creating a rise in video game popularity.
+This project aims to analyze the correlation between the severity of the lockdown with the rise and fall of various video game genres.
+This will be down by analyzing the language used in different Wikipedia pages for each game, as well as examining mobility data in each country to estimate the severity of lockdown.

-In the wake of the COVID-19 pandemic, our project unveils a captivating narrative of how distinct video game genres navigated unprecedented challenges.
-By scrutinizing language patterns on Wikipedia pages and correlating them with mobility data, we reveal nuanced trends.
-We explore the reliability of English Wikipedia pages as a global barometer.
-This concise story not only illuminates the complex relationship between lockdown severity and gaming habits but also provides valuable insights for understanding the evolving dynamics of the video game industry in the face of global disruptions (and the loneliness of people).
+Our project tells a fascinating story about how different types of video games faced tough challenges.
+We looked at the language of Wikipedia pages and connected them with data about that country's mobility change during the pandemic (for the languages that are mainly spoken in only one country).
+This helps us see interesting trends.
+Furthermore, English Wikipedia can show us what's happening worldwide as it is the most worldwide language.
+In a nutshell, our story shows how strict lockdowns relate to changes what video game genres people tend to play more of.
+It also gives us useful information about how the video game industry is changing during global disruptions and if it had a lasting effect on various genres' popularity.

 ### Research Questions:
 - Is there a consistent trend for the same genres of video games during the COVID-19 pandemic?